kaloyan-marinov/unix-based-operating-systems/README.md

       indicating that the command, at least in some sense, "stops/closes" instance 1

       the result is analogous to that in Scenario 2.1 - namely: ...

+# 3. "`nohup` incarnations" of (on macOS + in VS Code integrated terminal)

+1. Scenario 3.1

+   take the following steps:

+      - [the corresponding step from Scenario 1.1]

+      - in instance 1, `$ nohup python 7-example/print_numbers.py &> 7-example/log.txt < /dev/null & echo $! > 7-example/pid.txt`

+      - [the corresponding step from Scenario 1.1]

+      - [the corresponding step from Scenario 1.1]

+   [the same as the corresponding observation in Scenario 1.1]

+2. Scenario 3.2

+   take the following steps:

+      - [the corresponding step from Scenario 1.2]

+      - ...

+      - [the corresponding step from Scenario 1.2]

+      - [the corresponding step from Scenario 1.2]

+    [different from the corresponding observation in Scenario 1.2, the same as the corresponding observation in Scenario 1.1]

+3. Scenario 3.3

+    Choose not to try this out as "`nohup` incarnation" of Scenario 1.3, because that scenario does not "stop/close" instance 1.

+ 4. Scenario 3.4

+    take the following steps:

+      - [the corresponding step from Scenario 1.4]

+      - ...

+      - [the corresponding step from Scenario 1.4]

+      - [the corresponding step from Scenario 1.4] in instance 1, issue `$ kill -KILL $(echo $$)`, which "stops/closes" instance 1

+      [different from the corresponding observation in Scenario 1.4, the same as the corresponding observation in Scenario 1.1]